ibm-cloud-docs/Cloudant/tutorials/create_query.md

 3. Click **Run Query**.

-  The query results display in the right pane.
+  The query results display.
 You can see them from the Table view in the following screen capture:

   ![Query 1 results](../images/dashboard_query1_results.png)